KhoaLang/KhoaLang/README.md

-### Hi, I'm KLaHD 👋
+### Welcome, I'm KLaHD 👋

-## I'm a fourth year college student!
+## I'm a university senior!

-- 🖥️ I'm curently working with ReactJS
-- 💯 2022 Goals: Improve my ReactJs skill as well as UI/UX design skill and find an intership for front-end developer
+- 🖥️ Specialize in Web Development and Data Engineering!
+- 🎓 Graduate in 2023: University of Information Technology - Vietnam's National University of Ho Chi Minh City (VNUHCM)
+- 💯 2024 Goals: Learning new technology in the Web development field such as NextJS, Vector Database; Cloud technology like AWS and GPT model (Natural Language Processing) in AI field

 ### Contact me: